-I was prompted by a couple of questions in the comments on yesterdays post about my pink jacket, to write this post.
-I started with a brief reply in the comments, but have ended up with an essay instead!
-Cloth allowance is a simple but really important concept to understand if you want a professional finish to your sewing.
+I was prompted by a couple of questions in the comments on yesterdays post about my pink jacket to write this post.
+First I started with a brief reply in the comments, but ended up with a complete essay instead!
+Cloth allowance (or turn of cloth) is a simple but really important concept to understand if you want a professional finish to your sewing.

 So what is ‘cloth allowance’?